CASLS/language-analytics-plugin/README.md

 ![Image of Tools](screenshots/jQuery_Plugin_Example_2018-6-18.png)

 ## License
-Copyright 2018 Center for Applied Second Language Studies
+Copyright 2018 University of Oregon

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.